Fancy2209/funkin-modding-docs/src/02-custom-songs-and-custom-levels/02-02-adding-the-custom-song.md

 # Adding The Custom Song

 At the end of [Creating A Chart](02-01-creating-a-chart.md) we learned that `.fnfc` files were just `.zip` archives, so we can simply rename it and unzip it.
-Once we have thse files, we just need to put them in the correct spots in our mod folder!
+Once we have those files, we just need to put them in the correct spots in our mod folder!

 - The `manifest.json` file can be discarded, our mod won't need it.
 - The `metadata.json` and `chart.json` files need to go into the `data/songs/<songid>` folder, replacing `<songid>` with the internal name for our song.